OpenNMT/CTranslate2/docs/environment_variables.md

 Set the maximum number of copy/blit operations encoded before the current MPS command buffer is committed without waiting.
 The default is `64`.

+## `CT2_MPS_MAX_INFLIGHT_COMMAND_BUFFERS`

+Set the maximum number of unfinished MPS command buffers.
+The default is `8`, which keeps useful CPU/GPU overlap while bounding Metal temporary resources on unified-memory systems.
+Increasing this value can help large-memory devices, but should be validated with cold, end-to-end inference rather than GEMM-only benchmarks.

 ## `CT2_MPS_MAX_OPS`

 Legacy command-buffer operation limit.
-When one of the more specific MPS limits above is not set, this value overrides its default.
+When one of the more specific MPS compute or blit limits above is not set, this value overrides its default.
+It does not change `CT2_MPS_MAX_INFLIGHT_COMMAND_BUFFERS`.

 ## `CT2_MPS_PROFILE`